ShamilaMim/My_Personal_Daily-Routine-Tracker/README.md

 1. Clone or download the repository.
 2. Open `index.html` in your browser.
-3. Click on buttons to mark tasks as completed. ✅
+3. Click buttons to mark tasks as completed ✅
 4. Progress is saved automatically via **localStorage**.
 5. Install as a PWA to use offline on your device.